George Ira Stancil

 After Tommy's death, Tom asked George to move his family into his tenant house located close to Tom's house.
 George was now the youngest son and heir.
 George waited until all the crops were harvested before moving in the fall of 1907.

 The tenant house had one room and a shed, where the food was cooked and the meals eaten.
 There was also a porch.
-Furnishings in the cabin were sparse, a table, three chairs, a high chair, two benches for the older children, and ropes supported the feather beds on the bed frames
+Furnishings in the cabin were sparse, a table, three chairs, a high chair, two benches for the older children, and ropes supported the feather beds on the bed frames.

 The tenant house had an open well for water.
 It was not used for drinking or cooking.
 Each morning George carried two buckets of water for drinking back home after feeding the stock.
 George fixed the latch on the gate so it opened with his knee.
 This engineering made life easier.